Activities in Meribel

 Located in the centre of Méribel-Mottaret, the Big Air Bag is great fun and the perfect place to try out those big jumps and tricks that you’re not quite ready to land on snow!

 Learn to take control on your own team of huskies as they pull you around the resort’s forest tracks.
 Or, if you find that a bit daunting, you can let a guide take charge while you enjoy the experience seated on the back of the sled.
-Tours leave at 11.10am, 2.30pm and 4pm each day from Le Plantin on La Tania Road.
-Call +33 (0)4 79 08 81 55 to book.
+Tours leave at 11.00am, 12.30pm and 3:30pm each day from La Plantin on La Tania Road.
+Book online via White Tracks' website: click here.

 In addition to ski touring and heli-skiing packages, the Bureau des Guides (+33 (0) 479 00 30 38) can teach people of all abilities how to climb one of the area’s spectacular icefalls.
 The company provides harnesses, helmet, crampons and ice axes, and they also have an artificial icefall for initiation sessions.